Nico15037/fancy-discord-github-commits/README.md

 </div>

-### Ever thought the basic Github webhook in discord is lame?
+### Ever thought the basic Github webhook in Discord is lame?
 ![dreadfully boring picture of a mega-lame commit message](ignore-this/lamemsg.png)
-After around 50 characters, it shortens the rest of the commit description to `...`
-Nothing about it can be customized.
-Even your webhook settings are overwritten!
+### After around 50 characters, it shortens the rest of the commit description to `...` <br> Nothing about it can be customized.
+Even your webhook settings in Discord are overwritten!
-BUT IT DON'T GOTTA BE LIKE THAT
+### BUT IT DON'T GOTTA BE LIKE THAT
 ![insanely beautiful image of a glorious commit message](ignore-this/coolmsg.png)
-Make your commits actually nice to look at with this tutorial!
+## Make your commits actually nice to look at with this tutorial!

-If you need help or have improvements, hmu at `@nico15037` on discord

 1. [Discord Setup](#discord-setup)
 2. [Github Setup](#github-setup)